-Listening is an important aspect of mutual cooperation.
+Listening is an important aspect of mutual cooperatin.
 Listening goes in both directions.
-Neither dominates the conversation.
+When you look at who your friends are, neither dominates the conversation.

 “Just because people hang around you and laugh with you does not mean they are friends.
 Fake friends are like clouds.
 They follow you in the sun but disappear in the dark.” (unknown author)

 “Fake friends” are quite easy to spot when life gets hard.
 But why wait until you need a shoulder to cry on to make that determination?
 Who your friends are really does matter.